Skip to main content

 Sports President

-For more information about James and him aims as Sports President this year, head to our Sports President page
+For more information about Gee and her aims as Sports President this year, head to our Sports President page

 Email: aupresident@exeter.ac.uk